bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 You can access these features for a product if a merchant makes a product visible on storefronts.
 For Non-MSF stores, only products in categories that are available to "default GUEST customer groups" returned. => what if you login as a customer???

 This page walks you through how to retrieve info for a product.
-If your product has variants, see [Variants](/...) for what you can query for your product's variants.
+If your product has variants, see [Variants with the GraphQL Storefront API](/api-docs/storefront/graphql/variants) for what you can query for your product's variants.
 See the [GraphQL Storefront Playground](https://developer.bigcommerce.com/graphql-playground) for full schema documentation.

 ## Get a Product